 Following an investigation by the HSE, 20 independent UK schools have been given notices to improve how they control asbestos on their premises.
 The written notices were given not because of concern over exposure but because the correct control measures had not been undertaken.

 153 non–local authority schools were visited by the Health and Safety Executive from April 2013 up to January 2014.
 Most of the schools received reports that required no further investigations and were given advice.
 The remaining 29 % (44 in total) had written advice with 13% of the total being handed improvement notices.

 A spokesperson for the HSE, Geoff Cox, who is the head of public services at the HSE said that managing asbestos was an ongoing task.
 He said: “Schools now have access to a wealth of guidance setting out clear and straightforward steps to achieve and maintain compliance.
 Where duty holders fall below acceptable standards, HSE has taken, and will continue to take, enforcement

 One of the main issues brought up in the report was the need for records to be kept, detailing where asbestos was present in the school.
 This helps ensure that the material is kept at bay when normal activities are taking place which could disturb it in some way.
-Another concern arising from the report was that of training which must be undertaken by staff who could potentially by exposed to it, in particular, trades people.
+Another concern arising from the report was that of training which must be undertaken by staff who could potentially be exposed to it, in particular, tradespeople.

 For more information please call us on 0800 342 3206 or complete the claim form on this website.